Discovering the Panasonic JR-200U

 Still missing quite a lot of relevant stuff and details.
 I’ll add more after testing on real equipment.
 These things are not that well documented at all.

 I don’t know if there ever was a floppy drive available for JR-200.
 I very much doubt it, but even if there was, practically nobody would own it, so we’re stuck with cassettes.
 A very typical approach these days is to emulate a tape drive by playing back sound files from a modern host computer to the cassette port.
 For an in-depth description of the tape format and the associated CJR emulator files check the Old Machinery blog (see below).
-Big thanks to Tero Heikkinen for documenting the format!
+Credits go to Tero Heikkinen for documenting the format.

 I made an attempt at writing a binary to CJR converter that turns compiled programs into tape image files.
 Source here: bin2cjr.c.
 Seems to work.
 To play back the generated CJR to the real machine, use cjr2wav.c.
 Appears to work well with 2400 baud files, but not 600 at the moment.
 For easy development, here’s a Makefile that puts it all together.
 If you’re using a Mac, replace the playsound command with afplay.
+On Linux you might use aplay, too.
 On the Panasonic do something like this:

 Raw wav files tend to be a bit on the big side — a tiny 7k CJR turns into a 2 MB wav with the above converter.
 Gzipping the wav makes it way smaller, just 55k.
 Lossy formats, such as mp3, might distort the waveform too much, but at least 128kbit files seemed to work just fine.
 The file size decreased to 763k, but the resulting mp3 can’t be effectively compressed any longer.
 YMMV.